 Although it may sound a bit technical, the difference between the two is fairly basic:

-- Direct current always flows in the same direction.
+- Direct current (DC) always flows in the same direction.

-- Alternating current, as you might expect from the name, changes direction frequently (though the back-and-forth motion of the electrons still conveys energy to the end device).
+- Alternating current (AC), as you might expect from the name, changes direction frequently — 60 times per second in the U.S. (though the back-and-forth motion of the electrons still conveys energy to the end device).

 “A simple way to visualize the difference is that, when graphed, a DC current looks like a flat line, whereas the flow of AC on a graph makes a sinusoid or wave-like pattern,” says Karl K. Berggren, professor of electrical engineering at MIT.

-When electric power was first being developed and used, it was unclear whether AC or DC would become the dominant way electricity was supplied.
+When electric power was first being developed and used in the late 1880s, it was unclear whether AC or DC would become the dominant way electricity was supplied.
 Two famous pioneers of electricity — Thomas Edison and Nikola Tesla — each advanced one of these options.

-Tesla had patented AC, while Edison had patents on DC.
-In the beginning, DC was the standard.
+Edison had developed DC first, so electricity that ran continuously in one direction was the standard in the U.S. during the early years of electricity.
 However, one issue with DC is that it’s not easily converted to higher or lower voltages — which is obviously useful for different applications.